ansible/ansible/docsite/rst/playbooks2.rst

               - PyCrypto
               - python-keyczar

+Fedora and EPEL also have Ansible RPM subpackages available for fireball-dependencies.

-For more information about fireball, see the module documentation section.
+Also see the module documentation section.

 Understanding Variable Precedence
 `````````````````````````````````